Frequently Asked Questions

 do I contact for this information?

-Students should visit the ECSU Veterans and Military Services Center.
+Students should visit the ECSU Military and Veterans Affairs Center.
 Certifications are processed for enrolled veterans and dependents who satisfy the veterans administrations' qualifications, including those who are using Veterans Administration (VA) Educational Benefits to pursue college degrees.
 Please call 252.335.3774 to set up an appointment or visit us on campus at the Ridley University Center, Suite 112, or via email, email@example.com.

 What do I need to do to get my educational benefits started at Elizabeth City State